 During this process, you will be requested to fill out several forms which give us information about your child and your family.
 In addition to our in-house forms, we need a well child form and a record of your child's current immunizations.
 Children may not be admitted to the school without these forms.
 We will also require updates to these forms for your child to continue attending.
 We have attempted to capture information we think may be helpful in caring for your child, but we always welcome additional information you think might be helpful.
 These forms must be completed and submitted at least 24 hours before your child's first day.
-Children who have not been immunized due to medical reasons will be accepted into our programs if parents provide the appropriate documentation from their child's Doctor.
+Children who have not been immunized due to medical reasons will be accepted into our programs if parents provide the appropriate authorization.
 We do not accept personal or religious exemptions.

 If your child has a medical condition that requires a Health Care Plan, this plan must also be complete and in place before your child may be received into the center.
 These include plans for seizures, asthma, diabetes, severe allergies and heart or respiratory disabilities.
+We work closely with a nurse consultant to make sure our staff are delegated and comfortable providing care.